 3. Planning & Product Development

 In this phase, the idea of the product is conceptualised.
-Inputs from the marketing team allow the production team to create user-centric products that can address real world challenges.
-With the ideation of the product done, it lies in the scope of marketing channels to determine the correct marketing strategy that talks about the consumer demands and desires.
+Inputs from the marketing team allow the production team to create user-centric products that can address real-world challenges.
+With the ideation of the product done, it lies in the scope of marketing channels to determine the correct marketing strategy that addresses the consumer demands and desires.

 4. Pricing and Policy Determination